The hosts file in Windows is a plain text file that maps hostnames (e.g. cloudinfra.net

 Review the deployment and click on Create to start the deployment process.

-If you are wondering where the scripts are downloaded on the Client machine before execution, the location is: C:\Program Files (x86)\Microsoft Intune Management Extension\Policies\Scripts.
-For more information refer to the link: Where Does Intune Cache PowerShell Scripts on End User Devices? – Scroll down on the page to find more info.
+If you are wondering where the scripts are downloaded onto the Client devices before execution, the location is: C:\Program Files (x86)\Microsoft Intune Management Extension\Policies\Scripts.
+For more information, refer to the link: Where Does Intune Cache PowerShell Scripts on End User Devices? — Scroll down on the page to find more info.

 Note